2020-07-10

 There are many people on the streets.
 I make conversation with one and another, but nothing unusual seems to be going on and no one looks alarmed or anything.

 In the palace, I find Jarl Elisif in the company of three people – her bodyguard Bolgeir, Sybille and Falk.
 They all greet me warmly.
-I tell my followers to make themselves comfortable and keep an eye on everything while I ask Sybille to accompany me to her quarters.
+I instruct my followers to make themselves comfortable and keep an eye on everything while I ask Sybille to accompany me to her quarters.

 I ask Sybille who is the thalmor spy in the palace.
 He says Falk is an informant of the thalmors, but he's not really on their side.
 He just exchanges information secretly with Elenwen in order to hear things from her that would help him strengthen his own position.
 He won't cause any trouble, once we make a move against the thalmors.
 The real thalmor spy, according to Sybille, is Una, one of the maids, but she hasn't really any access to big secrets.
 She does actively report about the comings and goings in the palace, though.